DGGI Gurugram arrests man for fraudulently availing ITC

-New Delhi, Feb 10 (IANS) The Directorate General of GST Intelligence (DGGI) in Gurugram has arrested one Ritesh Aggarwal, a resident of Bahadurgarh in Haryana, on charges of passing and availing fake input tax credit (ITC).
+New Delhi: The Directorate General of GST Intelligence (DGGI) in Gurugram has arrested one Ritesh Aggarwal, a resident of Bahadurgarh in Haryana, on charges of passing and availing fake input tax credit (ITC).

 The fraud was committed by operating dummy, fake and non-existent firms and encashing the unduly availed ITC through IGST refund mode by showing export of cigarettes.